 Verizon is trying very hard to win over cable and DSL customers, and they’re doing it through aggressive pricing on Fios bundles.

-Some of these bundle deals are great opportunities for customers who plan on using their TV and/or phone service regularly.
-Just be sure to check the promotional price against the final monthly price, especially if signing a two-year contract.
+Bundle deals are great opportunities for customers who plan on using TV and/or phone service regularly.
+Just be sure to check the promotional price against the final monthly price when signing up.

 Traditional cable/DSL setup: The modem/router gateway plugs into your existing cable/phone jack.